 Multiple endocrine neoplasia type 1 (MEN1) is a hereditary condition associated with tumors of the endocrine (hormone producing) glands.
 MEN1 was originally known as Wermer syndrome.
-The most common tumors seen in MEN1 involve the parathyroid gland, islet cells of the pancreas, and pituitary glands.
-Other endocrine tumors seen in MEN1 include adrenal cortical tumors and carcinoid tumors, as well as tumors in other parts of the digestive tract.
+The most common tumors seen in MEN1 involve the parathyroid gland, islet cells of the pancreas, and pituitary gland.
+Other endocrine tumors seen in MEN1 include adrenal cortical tumors, neuroendocrine tumors (previously called carcinoid tumors), and rare pheochromocytomas, as well as tumors in other parts of the digestive tract.

 Non-endocrine tumors are also seen in MEN1.
 These tumors can include:

-- facial angiofibromas (tumors of blood vessels and fibrous tissue)
+facial angiofibroma, which is a tumor of blood vessels and fibrous tissue

-- growth hormone (excessive growth of the jaw and other soft tissues)
+growth hormone, which causes excessive growth of the jaw and other soft tissues

-- glucagon (causing diabetes mellitus and skin rash)
+glucagon, which causes diabetes mellitus and skin rash

 What causes MEN1?

 MEN1 is a genetic condition.
 This means that the cancer risk and other features of MEN1 can be passed from generation to generation in a family.
 The gene associated with MEN1 is also called MEN1.
 A mutation (alteration) in the MEN1 gene gives a person an increased risk of developing endocrine tumors and other symptoms of MEN1.
-More than 90% of individuals who inherit the MEN1 mutation will develop one or more symptoms of MEN1.
-A small percentage without MEN1 alterations have been found to have germline mutations (alterations in the body’s egg or sperm cells that become incorporated into the DNA of every cell in the body of the offspring) in a class of proteins called cyclin-dependent kinase inhibitors (CDKIs) that regulate cell growth and division.
+More than 90% of individuals who inherit the MEN1 mutation will develop 1 or more symptoms of MEN1.
+A small percentage of people without MEN1 genetic alterations have been found to have germline mutations (alterations in the body’s egg or sperm cells that become incorporated into the DNA of every cell through inheritance) in a class of proteins called cyclin-dependent kinase inhibitors (CDKIs) that regulate cell growth and division.
 Research is ongoing to learn more about MEN1.

 How is MEN1 inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-MEN1 follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 from the father.
+MEN1 follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
-Therefore, any child from a parent with a mutation has a 50% chance of inheriting that mutation.
-A tumor develops in the affected individual when the normal copy of the gene (inherited from the unaffected parent) is lost or mutated (damaged) in a specific cell type during normal cell division.
+Therefore, any child from a parent with a genetic mutation has a 50% chance of inheriting that mutation.
+However, if the parents test negative for the mutation, the risk to the siblings significantly decreases but their risk may still be higher than an average risk.

 How common is MEN1?